Logic-Architect/Codeal/README.md

 # Codeal

-This is a social meadia app
+This is a social media app